ontikus/ontikus.github.io/_posts/2020-10-15-oven-fried-chicken-wings.md

   * Must be served with blue cheese or ranch dressing and celery sticks.
   * Must be served with a cold bottle of IPA.

 But, that's very hard to come by.
 In most places, the wings come either dead-dry, or mushy and uncooked.
 There was only [one place](http://blackharppub.ru/) I could find that comes close to the ideal.
-Withe corona situation, it is a distant dream for now.
+With the corona situation, going there is a distant dream for now.

 That's why I jumped to the opportunity to make chicken wings at home.
 I was promised that it would taste great and I would not have to deep fry anything.